int-brain-lab/prior-localization/README.md

 # Prior Localization
-The repo provides code to run prior decoding for the entire IBL brainwide map dataset.
+The repository provides the code associated with the paper \emph{Brain-wide representations of prior information in mouse decision-making}.

 ## Dependencies
 The code has been tested on Ubuntu 20.04 and 22.04, Rocky Linux 8.8 and OSX 13.4.1, using Python 3.8, 3.9 and 3.10.
 Required Python software packages are listed in [requirements.txt](https://github.com/int-brain-lab/prior-localization/blob/main/requirements.txt).

 ## Installation